Uberspace/lab/source/guide_jenkins.rst

  OpenJDK 64-Bit Server VM (build 25.212-b04, mixed mode) [isabell@stardust ~]$

+Your URL needs to be setup:

+.. include:: includes/web-domain-list.rst

 Installation
 ============

 Create Workspace
 ----------------

-First create a folder called Jenkins_ and a subfolder called jenkins_home. jenkins_home will hold all your Jenkins's data.
+First create a folder called ``Jenkins`` and a subfolder called ``jenkins_home``. jenkins_home will hold all your Jenkins's data.

 ::